shajra/haskell-hls-nix/README.md

 The [Nix expression provided by this project](./default.nix) builds two versions of HLS

 -   the latest release (0.9.0)
--   a recent commit from the "master" branch on GitHub.
+-   a recent commit from the "master" branch of HLS on GitHub.

 To use HLS with a Haskell project, you must have an instance of HLS compiled with the same version of GHC used to compile your project.
 To meet the needs of different users, we build both versions of HLS listed above against all of the following versions of GHC: